Chart Color Schemes

 Modbury North has a typical household mix, with a higher-than-average median household size

 Family households comprise 76.8% of all households, including 33.5% couples with children, 29.3% couples without children, and 12.8% single parent families.
-Non-family households account for the remaining 23.2%, with lone person households at 20.8% and group households comprising 2.5%.
-The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.
+Non-family households account for the remaining 23.2%, with lone person households at 20.8% and group households making up 2.5%.
+The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households